publisha/publisha.github.io/_papers/iterativepublishing.md

 A **Reprint** may be the same book but with some changes, although unless you see something like "with a new preface by ...", then you may not know.
 A reprint could be same content but reset with new type.
 It is different from a **facsimile** which is an exact copy (page-by-page), often used to re-publish legacy content that can only be taken from printed pages.

 **Errata** are corrections to a book when it has already been printed.
 The corrections are printed on a slip of paper and then glued into the front matter of the book before distribution.
 This happens very rarely, since this give a negative impression of the quality of the book.
 Since many books now have a companion web site, these corrections are often to found listed there.

+### In Print

+There are a number of conventions that have been used over the years, and some style guides do attempt to establish some kind of standard, if only for their own processes.

+In _The Chicago Manual of Style_[^4] we do find:

+>The publishing history of a book, which usually follows the copyright notice, begins with the date (year) of original publication, followed by the number and date of any new edition.
+In books with a long publishing history, it is acceptable to present only the original edition and the latest edition in the publishing history.

+and also from _The Chicago Manual of Style_ with reference to impression numbers:

+> Impression lines work to the advantage of readers and publishers both—a new impression not only reflects the sales record of a book but also signals that corrections may have been made.

+When it comes to marketing advantage, there must always be a benefit it proclaiming *New Edition*, just as there is when we see a food package on the supermarket shelf that announces with a flourish: *new improved Recipe*.

 ### Imprint pages (title page verso)